Jonathan2251/lbd/source/genobj.rst

 Translate into obj file
 ------------------------

-Currently, we only support translation of llvm IR code into assembly code.
+Currently, the backend **only supports translating LLVM IR code into assembly code**.
-If you try running Chapter4_2/ to translate it into obj code will get the error message as follows,
+If you attempt to compile an LLVM IR input file into an **object file** using the
+`Chapter4_2/` compiler code, you will encounter the following error message:

 .. code-block:: console